yukiyao119/WeatherDisplay/README.md

 # Host on Github
 https://yukiyao119.github.io/

-This is a website that shows Portland Maine and its real-time weather.
+A real-time Portland Maine weather display.
 You can browse the photos and convert the degrees from Farenheit to Celcius.